extrawitz/3d-templates/README.md

 Featured on: https://technikmensch.de/nodemcu-gehaeuse-3d-drucker-stl/

 ## NodeMCUv3 Case + dual relais modul
-Another ModeMCUv3-Module but also for a dual Relais Module
+Another NodeMCUv3-Module but also for a dual Relais Module.
+Is used this relais https://tmclick.de/relais